The Foundation of PLD: Evidence-Based Teaching

 Primary Reading Pledge

 In a concerted effort Five From Five, AUSPELD and Learning Difficulties Australia have joined forces to create an evidence-based blueprint for schools.
 This framework has a bold mission: to largely diminish the prevalence of students completing primary school with inadequate reading skills.
-PLD has been singled out as a central player among the evidence-based Structured Synthetic Phonics (SS) programs, as indicated on page 17 of the report.
+PLD has been singled out as a central player among the evidence-based Structured Synthetic Phonics (SS) programs, as indicated on page 17 of the Primary Reading Pledge and on page 25 of the updated 2024 Reading Pledge.

 Driving Remote School Literacy Achievements: A Case Study by Speech Pathology Australia